Yazan-Ali-01/GeoJSON-API/README.md

 ## About The Project

-Very simple API just to maximize the understanding of dealing with APIs with nodeJS and also to mess with some front-end vanilla JavaScript with the help of MapQuest API to do the geocoding in the backend and Map-box to deal with the front-end map
+Very simple API just to maximize the understanding of dealing with APIs with nodeJS and also to mess with some front-end vanilla JavaScript with the help of MapQuest API to do the geocoding in the backend and Map-box to deal with the front-end map and actually I deployed it, so you could take a look without hurting your head with local installing and running for the app So feel free to check it on https://puzzled-jade-cowboy-boots.cyclic.app

 Here's why: